IngridRadu/IngridRadu/README.md

 - 👋 Hi, I’m @IngridRadu
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on jobs like Junior Front-end-developer
+- 💞️ I’m looking to collaborate on jobs like Front-end-developer
 - 📫 How to reach me ingridmalovi@gmail.com

 <!---